craigvidler/curdle/README.md

     For ease of use, I've joined the two into one inclusive list of 12972 valid guesses and valid answers (valid answers being also valid guesses), and kept one list of just the 2315 valid answers.
+Other wordlists if used would have to adhere to this pattern.

 +   ### Guess scoring